Are Colorado Records Public?

 How Do I Look Up Public Records in Colorado for Free?

 Persons interested in looking up Colorado public records for free may consider applying for a free inspection of its records.
+Some third-party sites offer a degree of free public records search depending on what is sorted and the scope.
 Record seekers may also gain access to free public records Colorado agencies create by searching online.
 Some government agencies maintain searchable online databases containing certain non-confidential public records.
 For instance, the Colorado Department of Corrections keeps a public registry of incarcerated persons.
 Users may search by DOC number, last name, first name, and gender.
+In addition, the requester can visit the county clerk’s office or the county recorder’s office to request to inspect records accessible by the public for free.

 Do I Need to State My Purpose When Requesting Public Records in Colorado?